aws-amplify/amplify-swift/AmplifyTools/AmplifyXcode/README.md

 <img src="https://s3.amazonaws.com/aws-mobile-hub-images/aws-amplify-logo.png" alt="AWS Amplify" width="550" >

 AmplifyXcode is a command line tool distributed as part of the Amplify CLI.
 It aims to provide a seamless integration between Xcode and Amplify CLI during development of Amplify-based applications.
-AmplifyXcode exposes three commands that allows to update an Xcode project files with the generated Amplify Swift models and configuration files.
+AmplifyXcode exposes three commands that allow to update an Xcode project files with the generated Amplify Swift models and configuration files.
 It's designed to be extensible and its core, `AmplifyXcodeCore`, is fully decoupled from the command line interface.
 ## Platform Support
 AmplifyXcode is available on MacOS 10.13 and above.